All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 First, you’ll learn therapists trained in this method do not blame either partner.
 Rather, we help you understand the “negative cycle” that has developed between you (as you’ll learn below).
 Yes, there might be actions in the relationship that you regret — that were hurtful to your partner — but often these began with and were worsened by, the negative cycle.

 Second, therapists do not take sides with one partner over the other.
 The method doesn’t allow us to — and nor would we want this to occur!
-We respect the position and concerns of each partner, and constantly seek to understand your feelings and your perspectives.
+We respect the concerns of each partner, and constantly seek to understand your feelings and your perspectives.
 We honor each partner’s strengths and preferences.

 Fourth, and this is important, our approach in Emotionally Focused Couple Therapy is one of gentle understanding and respect.
 We work to establish a comfortable environment for you both to be open with each other and work through important, and at times, sensitive concerns.